dscook/topic-classification-with-kbs/README.md

 or `False` depending on what version the preprocessed data you are generating.
 1. Generate the preprocessed data, `cd rcv1` then `python pre_process_data.py`.

+### Generating the Document Embeddings

+Generating the document embeddings is a prerequisite of running the knowledge base classifier experiments.

+1. Ensure Apache Jena Fuseki and the HTTP REST Server are both still running.
+1. Ensure the RCV1 data has been preprocessed for the knowledge base classifier.
+1. Edit `embedding-scripts/generate_document_embeddings.py` so the configurable variables at the top of the file are correct.
+Comments are provided to assist you.
+1. Generate the document embeddings, this can take several hours: `cd embedding-scripts` followed by `python generate_document_embeddings.py`.

 ## UVigoMED Experiments

 ### Obtaining the Data